 Think of it as moving from guesswork to a concrete plan.
 A specialist can determine if the sag is due to a settling foundation, rotted joists in the crawl space, or something else entirely.
 This knowledge gives you incredible leverage and peace of mind.
 Instead of worrying about the unknown, you’ll have a clear picture of the home’s condition.
 Vesta offers a free inspection to give you the detailed answers you need before you commit to buying a home.
 An expert assessment helps you make a confident, informed decision about one of the biggest investments of your life.

-What an Expert Looks For
+What an Inspector Will Look For

 A foundation expert does more than just walk across the floor.
 They conduct a thorough investigation of the entire property to find the source of the problem.
 They will examine the exterior for cracks in the brick or foundation walls and check that doors and windows open and close properly.
 Inside, they’ll look for wall cracks, gaps between the floor and the baseboards, and any bounciness underfoot.